jwalton/rust-book-abridged/docs/ch10/ch10-02-traits.md

 In languages like TypeScript and Go, if we have an interface, and we have a type that defines all the same methods that the interface declares, then the type implements that interface.
 There's no need to explicitly mark that the type implements the interface.
 This is called "duck typing", because, as the saying goes, "if it walks like a duck, and it quacks like a duck, then it must be a duck."

 Not so in Rust.
 Here we must explicitly declare that a type implements a trait.
-The syntax is `impl [TRAIT] for [STRUCT] {}`, and inside the curly braces we place all the methods we wish to implement:
+The syntax is `impl [TRAIT] for [STRUCT] {}`, and inside the curly braces we place all the methods we need to implement:

 ```rust
 pub struct NewsArticle {